Studio-17/.github/profile/README.md

-## Welcome, here you will find all the best projects the Studio17 has done !
+## Welcome, here you will find all the best projects the Studio17 has done during Epitech !

 <br>